What’s the Problem?

 Do I Have a Massage Envy Sexual Assault Lawsuit?

-Free Case Evaluation: Again, if you were the victim of sexual abuse at the hands of a masseuse, you should contact our law firm immediately.
+Again, if you were harmed during a professional massage, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.